CodeLoversAt/AclBundle/README.md

 AclBundle
 =========

-Symfony 2 Bundle that offers some convenience classes to handle ACLs in a Symfony 2 project
+Symfony 2 Bundle that offers some convenience classes to handle ACLs in a Symfony 2 project.